 My work has taken the form of games, adventures, documentary media, and educational endeavors.
 At their best, my projects break new ground for understanding, connection, and collaboration across differences big and small.

 Independently, I’m exploring the design of transformative social experiences by comparing sex parties, funerals, and wilderness trips.
-The research started through graduate work at the School of Visual Arts’ Design Research Program and is now supported by a research residency at NEW INC of the New Museum.
+The research started through graduate work at the School of Visual Arts’ Design Research Program and went public through a research residency at NEW INC of the New Museum.

 I advise documentary and educational organizations, including: